 The financial statements of the Bank have been prepared in accordance with IFRS and International Financial Reporting Interpretations Committee (IFRIC) interpretations as issued by the International Accounting Standards Board (IASB).
-The financial statements have been prepared under the historical cost convention, except for certain financial instruments which are measured at fair value.
+The financial statements have been prepared on the going concern basis, under the historical cost convention, except for certain financial instruments which are measured at fair value.